 Individuals who maintain a high standard of oral hygiene should be able to tackle the regular build-up of plaque and stop the cavities from forming.
 Those people with an effective oral health routine are less likely to experience many problems with their teeth.

-A simple routing of brushing teeth twice every day using a fluoride toothpaste, as well as cleaning between the pearly whites is usually enough to ensure oral health is maintained.
+A simple routing of brushing teeth twice every day using a fluoride toothpaste, as well as cleaning between the teeth is usually enough to ensure oral health is maintained.

 Additionally, consuming a healthy diet that is rich in nutritious fruit and vegetables – while avoiding sugary snacks – can improve the conditions in the mouth as well as promoting improvement to overall wellbeing.

 Just a few small changes to a daily routine can make a significant difference in the long run and potentially reduce the risk of requiring painful and expensive dental treatment for a broken tooth.